 Flu Shots: Your Best Bet for Reduced Prescription Use and Cost Savings at your Convenience

-It may feel early to think about flu season, but now is actually the perfect time to prepare yourself.
-At the peak of flu season—which can kick off in October but is strongest between December and March—about six percent of all doctors’ visits are related to the flu.
-The good news is that, for Blue Cross Blue Shield of Michigan and Blue Care Network members, getting your flu shot is about to become easier than ever.
+If you haven’t received your flu shot already, now is the perfect time to do yourself a favor and protect yourself during this flu season.
+At the peak of flu season—which can kick off in October and is strongest between December and March—about six percent of all doctors’ visits are related to the flu.
+The good news is that, for Blue Cross Blue Shield of Michigan and Blue Care Network members, getting your flu shot is easier than ever.

-If you’re ready for your annual flu shot, be sure to first discuss it with a pharmacist or your primary care physician.
-The CDC only recommends injectable flu shots for the upcoming flu season (as opposed to previously endorsed nasal sprays), so your pharmacist or doctor will be able to confirm if the shot is right for you and the best way to receive it.
+If you’re ready for your annual flu shot, be sure to discuss it with a pharmacist or your primary doctor.
+The CDC only recommends injectable flu shots for the upcoming flu season (as opposed to previously endorsed nasal sprays), so your doctor or pharmacist will be able to confirm if the shot is right for you and the best way to receive it.

 Want to learn more about the flu shot and the vaccinations you need to stay healthy?
 You may also like these blogs: